vvvlladimir/Attitude-Visualizer/README.md

 ### Enhanced UI (Optional)

-For those who wish to enhance the UI with custom overflow colors, you can optionally use the [Overflow Color script](https://github.com/dimitrinicolas/overflow-color.git).
+For those who wish to enhance the UI with custom overflow colors (works only on Apple devices), you can optionally use the [Overflow Color script](https://github.com/dimitrinicolas/overflow-color.git).

 To install the script, run: